 b.
 Name, title, address, telephone number and email address of the individual who will act as the Proposer’s designated representative for purposes of this RFP.

 c.
-For each key staff member: a resume describing the individual’s background and experience, as well as the individual’s ability and experience in conducting the proposed activities.
+For each key staff member: provide a brief summary of the individual’s background and experience, as well as the individual’s ability and experience in conducting the proposed activities.

 d.
 Names, addresses, and telephone numbers of a minimum of three (3) clients for whom the Proposer has conducted similar services.
 The Judicial Council may check references listed by the Proposer.